-Wondering whether or not Booking.com is a safe and reliable choice?
+Wondering whether or not Booking.com is a legitimate, safe, and reliable choice?
 We’ve got you covered.

 We’ll cover everything from credit card safety to the reliability of booking hotels, flights, and everything in between.